cucumber/cucumber-rails/README.md

 ### Setting up your environment

-Make sure you have a supported ruby installed, cd into your cucumber-rails repository and:
+Make sure you have a supported ruby installed, cd into your `cucumber-rails` repository and run

     gem install bundler
     bundle install